moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries/index.md

 ### God cyclomatic complexity

-The [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) presents the complixity of a program.
+The [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) presents the complexity of a program.
 It basically corresponds to the number of possible branches in a method.
 The less cyclomatic complexity for a method, the better it is.